What Is a Router? Router Definition and Functions

 Virtual routers

-Virtual routers are software routers that allow a computer or machine to perform the same role as a hardware router.
-They allow control over multiple networks on one interface as opposed to a physical WLAN device, which only supports one network per interface.
+Virtual routers are software routers.
+They let a computer or machine to perform the same role as a hardware router.
+They allow control over multiple networks on one interface as opposed to a physical WLAN device.
+Physical devices only support one network per interface.

 They work in LANs, performing the same packet routing and network connection as a standard WLAN device would.
 Unlike most other types, virtual routers are neither wired nor wireless.
 They aren't physical devices with wiring capabilities.